 Most conferences are held at regular intervals or as a way to announce (or expand on) changes in the organization.
 Every business goes through changes—to process, personnel, or systems.
 In the end, though, the specific changes aren’t the issue.
-The real challenges are the uncomfortable, anxious, or even resentful reactions that always seem to accompany internal transitions.
+The real challenges are the uncomfortable, anxious, or even tentative reactions that always seem to accompany internal transitions.

 Shifting roles are like shifting seas: no matter how careful you are, someone’s going to get salty.
 But as hard as it can be to make changes in your business, it’s a necessary part of keeping your organization moving in the right direction.

 I understand the human element of business transitions: from the leadership that drives change (that’s you!) to the staff and team members you need to understand and accept internal shifts.
 And I know that the fastest way to get your team members to accept a transition is to recognize and respond to their emotional responses.